MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPSyntexModel.md

 ```

 ### -ListWebUrl
-Url of the web hosting the list to publish the model to.
+URL of the web hosting the list to publish the model to.

 ```yaml
 Type: String